What is homelessness?

 The impact homelessness has on health and wellbeing

-Homelessness causes poor mental and physical health and it exacerbates any existing illnesses.
-Rough sleepers often suffer with respiratory illnesses, chronic diseases and disorders, skin infections, poor nutrition and dental care.
+Homelessness causes poor mental and physical health and it can worsen existing illnesses.
+Rough sleepers often suffer with respiratory problems, chronic diseases, skin infections, poor nutrition and dental care.

 For women who are homeless, access to sanitary products is a huge issue.
-Petrus provides free sanitary products and new underwear to all women so that they do not have to experience the added indignity of using socks, toilet paper or clothing when menstruating.
+Petrus provides free sanitary products and new underwear so they don't have to experience the added indignity of using socks, toilet paper or clothing when menstruating.
 We also provide access to shower and laundry facilities.

 People often find it difficult to know where to go and who to ask for help, and we try and make this as easy as possible.